thenerdery/dot-net-standards/Client_Side_Boilerplate.md

 ### Determine Static Website Placement

-Third, determine where the client-side boilerplate should live in your codebase.
+Third, determine where the client-side boilerplate should live in your code base.
 The typical setup is as follows:

 #### .NET MVC